 Wood is not a material that is meant to be eaten, or at least this is the case for most creatures.
-Termites are one of the few exceptions to this general truth.
+Termites in South Bend are one of the few exceptions to this general truth.
 These destructive pests love consuming wood so much, they build massive colonies and work together in perfect harmony to gather as much of it as possible.
 The only problem is that termites are hard to identify, especially when they invade homes.
 To help you spot these invasive and destructive pests, here are five signs that point to a termite infestation.

 The Most Common Termites In South Bend